 - Emotion: any of a long list of feelings a person can have such as joy, anger and love... more

 The brain is a very busy organ.
 It is the control center for the body.
-It runs your organs like your heart and lungs.
+It runs your organs such as your heart and lungs.
 It is also busy working with other parts of your body.
-All of your senses, sight, smell, hearing, tough, and taste depend on your brain.
-Tasting food with the sensors on you tounge is only possible if the signals from your taste buds are sent to the brain.
-Once in the brain the signals are decoded.
-The sweet flavor of an orange is only sweet if the brain tells you.
+All of your senses – sight, smell, hearing, touch, and taste – depend on your brain.
+Tasting food with the sensors on your tongue is only possible if the signals from your taste buds are sent to the brain.
+Once in the brain, the signals are decoded.
+The sweet flavor of an orange is only sweet if the brain tells you it is.

 How do you tell if the brain is working?
 What is it doing and how do you measure it?
-The science fiction looking head gear on the right measures the electrical activity in the brain.
-The electrical waves are called brain waves.
+The head gear on the right that looks like it's from a work of science fiction measures electrical activity in the brain.
+These electrical waves are called brain waves.